Freedom First Notes Academy

 Do the children have a chance to perform?

 Yes!
 We hold concerts in June and December so all children have a chance to take the stage and show their family what they’ve been working on.
+We have afternoon Sunday Sessions where all students, friends and family can attend in a more informal setting and October Cabaret.

 Private singing lessons